rasithaf/Autonomous-Car-Obstacle-detection-and-avoidance-using-Radar/README.md

 # Obstacle-detection-and-avoidance-using-Radar

-Perception SSR 2.0 Radar is used and Programming is done in Python for ROS environment
+This project was built on Jetson Nano developer kit, RC Car, and Perception SSR 2.0 Radar.

+I tested the project on the following environment:

+Ubuntu 18.04
+Python
+ROS Melodic
+Numpy
+OpenCV

 Steps to run RC Car with Radar: